 What Foods Should I Avoid with Diabetes During Pregnancy?

 Managing diabetes during pregnancy is essential for both maternal health and the baby’s growth.
 A well-balanced diet helps regulate blood sugar levels, prevents complications, and supports overall wellness.
-However, knowing what foods to avoid with diabetes during pregnancy is just as important as knowing what to eat.
+However, understanding What Foods Should I Avoid with Diabetes During Pregnancy is just as important as knowing what to eat for healthy blood sugar control.

-In this blog, we’ll explore some common foods that expectant mothers with diabetes should limit or avoid for better health outcomes.
+In this blog, we’ll explore some common foods that expectant mothers with diabetes should limit or avoid to manage gestational diabetes effectively and achieve better health outcomes.

 Why Diet Matters in Diabetes During Pregnancy